What is a CVSA Sticker?

 Why is a CVSA Sticker important?

 A CVSA sticker is essentially a “get out of inspection” free card.
-So, having one pretty much guarantees that the truck, bus, trailer, etc. displaying it will not be subject to a Level 1 inspection until after it expires.
+So, having one pretty much guarantees that the truck, bus, trailer, etc. displaying it will not be subject to a Level 1 inspection until after it expires (often despite the fleet’s ISS Score).

 Notice that I said “pretty much there” as nothing prevents a re-inspection if an inspector feels that it is warranted.